marjanmo/xsection/docs/elements.rst

 Overview of key elements
 ------------------------

-.. note:: At this project stage, Xsection is only available as a command
-          line script, so in order to properly visualize as well as modify the input and output data, it is mandatory to work with a decent GIS software.
-I strongly suggest using `QGIS`_ as it is a very intuitive open-source alternative to proprietary GIS tools.
+.. warning:: All the math inside Xsection works in a cartesian coordinate system.
+Neither does Xsection perform any
+            reprojections or transformations of the input spatial data.
+Therefore is absolutely neccessary for user to make sure that all data inputs (shapefiles, rasters,...) are in the **identical projected coordinate system!**.
+            Use QGIS or any other GIS tool to perform any reprojections of the input data with different spatial reference!

-In order to clarify the concepts and the terminology, used in this project, we will start with an overview of the key elements, that are being used in this project.
+In order to clarify the key concepts and the terminology, used in this project, we will start with an overview of the key elements.
+The picture below displays then all at once:

 .. figure:: img/concept_overview.png